apostrophecms/docs/docs/guide/areas-and-widgets.md

 ```

 ## Expanded widget preview menu configuration
  To enhance the editor experience, an expanded widget menu can be added instead of the basic menu.
-This menu expands from the left side and provides a visual indicator for each widget in the area and support for organizing widgets into groups.
+This context menu expands from the left side and provides a visual indicator for each widget in the area and support for organizing widgets into groups.
 These visual indicators can be preview images or icons.
-Adding an `area` using the expanded menu is through a [field schema](/guide/content-schema.md) that is slightly different from a basic area.
+Adding an `area` using the expanded menu requires a [field schema](/guide/content-schema.md) slightly different from a basic area.
 The following example shows a landing page type with one area field named `main`.

 <AposCodeBlock>